🔼The name Paddan-aram in the Bible

-Paddan Aram is an area in Mesopotamia where Abraham was born and where Isaac's wife Rebekah and Jacob's wives Leah, Rachel and Bilhah and Zilpah came from (Genesis 25:20, 28:5).
+Paddan-aram is an area in Mesopotamia where Abraham was born and where his brother Nahor lived (see Genesis 24:4, 24:10 and 25:20) and also where Isaac's wife Rebekah and Jacob's wives Leah, Rachel and Bilhah and Zilpah came from (Genesis 25:20, 28:5).
 The origin of Israel is therefore much rather Babylon than Palestine.

-The name Paddan Aram obvously consists of two parts.
-The second part of the name is the same as the name Aram, and comes from (rum) meaning to be high, rise up.
+The name Paddan-aram obviously consists of two parts.
+The second part of the name is the same as the name Aram, and comes from רום (rum) meaning to be high, rise up:

-The first part, (paddan), is a noun that does not occur in Hebrew, but HAW Theological Wordbook of the Old Testament reports that the Akkadian word padanu means route.
-However, when the prophet Hosea recounts the adventures of Jacob, he says that Jacob fled to the land, or rather 'field' () of Aram (12:12).
-This probably leads both NOBS Study Bible Name List and Jones' Dictionary of Old Testament Proper Names to read Plain Of Aram for Paddan Aram.
+The first part, פדן (paddan), is a noun that does not occur in Hebrew, but HAW Theological Wordbook of the Old Testament reports that the Akkadian word padanu means route.
+However, when the prophet Hosea recounts the adventures of Jacob, he says that Jacob fled to the land, or rather 'field' (שדה) of Aram (12:12).
+This probably leads both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names to read Plain Of Aram for a meaning of Paddan-aram.

-Another Hebrew word of interest is (pada), meaning to ransom, rescue.
+Another Hebrew word of interest is the verb פדה (pada), meaning to ransom, rescue.
 The letter nun is often added to a verb to create a noun that denotes a person or a place.
-To a Hebrew audience, the name Paddan Aram may have sounded like Elevated Ransom, or Place Where Height Is Rescued.
+To a Hebrew audience, the name Paddan-aram may have sounded like Elevated Ransom, or Place Where Height Is Rescued.